Lizonghang/TPI-LLM/README.md

 | `--disable_memory_schedule` | `False`   | `bool`  | Set to True to disable memory window scheduling, this may lead to higher speed.                      |
 | `--memory_window`           | `2`       | `int`   | Size of the memory window used during inference.
 Should be at least 2.                               |
 | `--torch_dist`              | `False`   | `bool`  | Whether to use torch.distributed.                                                                    |

+# Cite Us
+Upcoming, the paper is under review.